 snowflake.billing.virtual_warehouse.sum), you may want to consider taking a closer look at query throughput (

 snowflake.query.total) over time.
 For instance, if you see that a warehouse is consuming credits but only processing one query every 30 minutes, you may want to adjust the warehouse’s auto-suspend value to ensure that the warehouse is only active and consuming credits when it is needed.
-You might also consider eliminating the warehouse entirely and directing that query to another, more active warehouse.
+You might also consider eliminating the warehouse entirely and directing those queries to another, more active warehouse.

-Additionally, Datadog tags allow you to gain deeper insight into how your Snowflake compute credits are being used across your organization.
+Datadog tags offer even deeper insight into how your Snowflake compute credits are being used across your organization.
 You can slice and dice the total number of credits your warehouses consume by the

 Because the cloud services layer is responsible for authentication, it provides us with metrics related to login history.
 The graph below compares the number of successful login attempts (in blue) and failures (in red).
 You may also want to configure a monitor to alert you to an increase in failed login attempts from any single account, user, or type of client by using tags like